"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Discussion

-\rev{Third, although stakeholders expressed clear preferences for customized fairness metrics, the current prototype system provides limited insight into how such metrics could be operationalized in practice.
-Our system was designed for \textit{outcome fairness} and did not support different fairness perspectives, such as \textit{affordability} or \textit{fairness through unawareness}.
-Future research should investigate how stakeholders combine metrics, and explore tools and processes that not only support the creation, validation, and integration of custom metrics into fairness assessment and mitigation frameworks, but also enable fairness assessments that capture diverse perspectives beyond \textit{outcome fairness}.}
+Third, although stakeholders expressed clear preferences for customized fairness metrics, the current prototype system does not support direct custom fairness input in an operational formulation, thereby providing limited insight into operationalization and mitigation in practice.
+Future research should investigate tools and processes that not only help stakeholders articulate custom fairness definitions that reflect their expectations, but also translate these lay concepts into operationalizable metric formulations, thereby supporting the validation and integration of custom metrics into fairness assessment and mitigation workflows.

+Additionally, although we found other fairness perspectives held by our participants, our prototype was designed specifically for outcome fairness and did not support fairness assessments grounded in other perspectives, such as affordability fairness or fairness through unawareness, which required specifying which features to include or exclude during model development and evaluating fairness on that basis.
+Future work should investigate how stakeholders could be supported in articulating different fairness perspectives and examine what factors might shape these perspective differences, such as demographic factors.